skiffos/SkiffOS/README.md

 ## Introduction

-Skiff is a extremely lightweight, minimal, in-memory host operating system for embedded Linux devices, cloud VMs, mobile devices, and even desktop PCs.
-It is a modular configuration package manager for [Buildroot](http://buildroot.org).
-Any Linux embedded system workflow can be replicated with Skiff configuration packages.
+Skiff is a lightweight cross-compiled Linux OS focusing on creating a consistent and reproducible environment across any compute architecture.

+Skiff loads a small ~30MB image containing the kernel and core system into RAM at boot-time.
+This ensures that the system will always boot up into a consistent state, ideal for embedded and mission-critical environments.
+Sudden failure of the storage drive does not break the system, as the core OS runs from memory.

-The configuration layering system in Skiff allows for a consistent developer experience and application execution environment across any compute platform.
+As a modular configuration package manager for the industry-standard [Buildroot](http://buildroot.org) embedded Linux tool, Skiff allows for a consistent developer experience and application execution environment across any compute platform.
 The compact nature of the system creates a minimal attack surface for security.

-Skiff loads a small ~30MB image containing the Linux kernel and critical software (like networking/WiFi drivers) into RAM at boot-time, and never mounts the root filesystem.
-This allows the system to be powered off without a graceful shutdown with **no consequences**.
-It offers **guaranteed boots and SSH reachability** which is ideal for embedded and mission-critical environments.

-Skiff optionally uses lightweight container-based **docker**, **flatpak**, **snapcraft**, **qemu/kvm/kata**, and other virtualization technologies for user-space software.
-This allows for a flexible and robust user-space environment while retaining the **ease-of-use** of a traditional system.

-Persistent containers, images, and data is stored on a separate filesystem partition.
-The mission-critical system is then in-memory, while the persist partition can be remounted and repaired by the parent system automatically at any time without interruption of the system.
+The "skiff/core" layer brings in the Docker container system, and introduces a user which is backed by a container.
+When logging into this user, the session is executed inside a container with a familiar operating system, such as Ubuntu.
+This decouples the core OS (kernel, init manager, container manager) from the userspace, allowing the userspace container to become portable between machines.

 This repository includes configurations supporting a variety of embedded platforms, including Raspberry Pi and ODROID boards.
 Skiff can also run inside a Docker container, a qemu VM, as a typical x86_64 system, or a cloud VM.
+It's easy to add support for new boards and architectures, and the OS can be fully customized with Skiff's configuration package system.

 ## Demo: Run in Docker